pinecoders/pinecoders.github.io/techniques/script_description/README.md

 - Order the content vertically by decreasing relevance.
 - Aim to achieve maximal legibility while using minimal graphic/typographic attributes.
-- Ensure that the first sentence or two summarize our script properly, as they will be visible in the script's widget, which users will see before opening our script's page.
+- Write the first sentence or two extra carefully, as they will be visible in the script's widget, which users will see before opening our script's page.
+We want that first sentence or two to adequately summarize our script.

 ## Markup
 The following markup is available in script descriptions: